Source Code

 In summary, the subcontracting of the Turms server is actually very cleverly designed:

-• The business domains of the domain layer can help developers quickly distinguish which business domains each Turms server has.
-The interior of each domain is based on the common MVC layered design, and developers can quickly understand the internal upstream and downstream logical relationships of a business domain based on previous knowledge.
+layer can help developers quickly distinguish which business domains each Turms server has.
+The interior of each domain is based on the common MVC layered design, and developers can quickly understand the internal upstream and downstream logical relationships of a business domain based on previous knowledge. - The

 Therefore, such a subcontracting level is actually relatively clear, which is conducive to long-term maintenance.
 In addition, readers may have seen the shadow of many subcontracting concepts from the above-mentioned subcontracting practice, and Turms only designs with reference to these concepts, and does not need to follow these subcontracting concepts.